Leche History, Family Crest & Coats of Arms

 Early History of the Leche family

-Another 128 words (9 lines of text) covering the years 1150 and are included under the topic Early Leche History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leche research.
+Another 61 words (4 lines of text) covering the years 1150 and are included under the topic Early Leche History in all our PDF Extended History products and printed products wherever possible.

 Leche Spelling Variations